 - Click and Code Together: To much automation on single object with workflow, process builder and Trigger will lot of code recursion issues.
 Creating a new custom object rather than tweaking the requirement to use standard objects.
 Hard-coded references in your configuration or code.

-- Redundant cruft: having unused packages, inactive workflows, half-built validation rules, never-executed code, and remnants of proofs-of-concepts and prototypes may kill you org over the time.
+- Redundant cruft: having unused packages, inactive workflows, half-built validation rules, never-executed code, and remnants of proofs-of-concept and prototypes may kill your org over time.

 - No Framework.
-Writing multiple trigger on single object and to many salesforce flow on single object.
+Writing multiple triggers on a single object and too many Salesforce flows on a single object.

 Let see how you can take a deep dive look on technical debt in your Salesforce Org.
 The conventional wisdom is that technical debt is caused by too many customizations.